 Guest post by Chris Forrester.

 Chris Forrester worships at the church of Claire Denis (and really wants you to reconsider High Life).
-Also a devotee of Michael Mann, Dario Argento, Wim Wenders and Andrea Arnold, he’s a journalism undergrad, a film student at heart, and a lover of genre movies.
+Also an admirer of Kelly Reichardt, Wong Kar Wai, and Michael Mann, he’s an IU journalism graduate, a film student at heart, and a lover of genre movies.